gabrielbull/react-desktop/docs/mac-os/search-field.md

-marginLeft          | string, number       | Sets the outer margin left of a component. marginRight         | string, number       | Sets the outer margin right of a component. marginTop           | string, number       | Sets the outer margin top of a component. onChange            | function             | Callback function when the input changes. onEnter             | function             | Callback function when the enter key is pressed. placeholder         | function             | Adds a placeholder to the input.
+marginLeft          | string, number       | Sets the outer margin left of a component. marginRight         | string, number       | Sets the outer margin right of a component. marginTop           | string, number       | Sets the outer margin top of a component. onCancel            | function             | Callback function when the user press the cancel button. onChange            | function             | Callback function when the input changes. onEnter             | function             | Callback function when the enter key is pressed. placeholder         | function             | Adds a placeholder to the input.